After bankruptcy, a bankrupt is released from most ‘provable’ debts. A bankrupt is not released from any ‘non-provable’ debts.

 - whether a debtor who has already been discharged from bankruptcy can apply for a refund of any payments made to, or taken by, Centrelink.

-Penalties or fines imposed by a court in respect of an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). against a law are not provable in bankruptcy (s 82 Bankruptcy Act).
+Penalties or fines imposed by a court in respect of an offence against a law are not provable in bankruptcy (s 82 Bankruptcy Act).
 This does not apply to proceeds of crime orders and, at the other extreme, to parking fines issued by a local council.